zrmartin71/HTB_Write_Ups/HTB_Insider.md

 ![changeOfPlans_gif](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/f317a17a-51eb-4e91-934c-3b1e24a3c156)

-Going to use the firefed approch from the walkthrough because it simple.
+Going to use the firefed approach from the walkthrough because it is simple.

 ![easyWay_gif](https://github.com/zrmartin71/HTB_Write_Ups/assets/54414820/63c469b3-91ea-4aa6-9c79-6e839a7b0320)

 Install firefed with the following command.
-More info on tool linked below.
+More info on the tool is linked below.
 ```
 pip install firefed --upgrade
 ```